-Dr David King Chairman Qualifications Dr King graduated from the University of East Anglia with a BSc (Hons) in Class 1 Physics/Mathematics, holds a MSc and D.I.C. in Geophysics from the Imperial College, University of London and a PhD in Seismology from the Australian National University.
+Dr David King Chairman Qualifications Dr King graduated from the University of East Anglia with a BSc (Hons) in Class 1 Physics/ Mathematics, holds a MSc and D.I.C. in Geophysics from the Imperial College, University of London and a PhD in Seismology from the Australian National University.
 Experience Dr King is a professional geoscientist and has over 30 years' experience in oil and gas and other natural resources industries.
 He has co-founded, as well as held executive and non-executive board positions with, a number of successful ASX listed oil and gas exploration companies, including Eastern Star Gas Limited, Gas2Grid Limited and Sapex Limited.
 Dr King is currently non-executive Chairman of two ASX listed companies, oil and gas exploration company Galilee Energy Limited, biotechnology research and development company Cellmid Limited and Chairman of Litigation Capital Management Ltd. In a long corporate career, he has also served as Managing Director of ASX listed gold producer North Flinders Mines, and CEO of oil & gas producers Beach Petroleum and Claremont Petroleum.
-He was more recently Chairman of ASX listed Republic Gold Limited.
+He was more recently Chairman of ASX listed Robust Resources Limited, Chairman of AIM listed Tengri Resources, and non-executive director of ASX listed Republic Gold Limited.
+From 1974-76, Dr King was a Research Fellow with the Royal Norwegian Council for Scientific and Industrial Research (NTNF), working on the NORSAR seismic array.
+Dr King is a Fellow of the Australian Institute of Company Directors, a Fellow of the Australasian Institute of Mining & Metallurgy, a Fellow of the Australian Institute of Geoscientists, a member (and past President) of the Australian Society of Exploration Geophysicists, an active member of the Society of Exploration Geophysicists and a member of the Petroleum Exploration Society of Australia.
 Interest in Shares and Options As at the date of this report, Dr King holds 30,000 shares.
 Jens Pace Executive Director and Chief Executive Officer Qualifications Mr Pace holds a BSc in Geology and Oceanography from the University of Wales and an MSc in Geophysics from Imperial College, London Experience Mr Pace has a geoscience background and exploration leadership experience gained over a 30 year career with BP and its heritage company Amoco.
 He joined African Petroleum as Chief Operating Officer in October 2012, and was appointed Chief Executive Officer by the Board in November 2015.
-Interest in Shares and Options As at the date of this report, Mr Pace holds 16,667 options with an exercise price of A\$30.00 and an expiry date of 8 January 2018, 58,334 options with an exercise price of A\$3.00 and an expiry date of 22 November 2018, 200,000 1 options with an exercise price of NOK 4.00 and an expiry date of 28 April 2020, 350,000 options with an exercise price of NOK 1.70 and an expiry date of 15 November 2020, 1,000,000 options with an exercise price of NOK 1.70 and an expiry date of 22 December 2020, 33,334 shares and 50,000 performance rights subject to the Company securing a commercial discovery.
+Interest in Shares and Options As at the date of this report, Mr Pace holds 16,667 options with an exercise price of A\$30.00 and an expiry date of 8 January 2018, 58,334 options with an exercise price of A\$3.00 and an expiry date of 22 November 2018, 200,000 options with an exercise price of NOK 4.00 and an expiry date of 28 April 2020, 350,000 options with an exercise price of NOK 1.70 and an expiry date of 15 November 2020, 1,000,000 options with an exercise price of NOK 1.70 and an expiry date of 22 December 2020, 33,334 shares and 50,000 performance rights subject to the Company securing a commercial discovery.